64th Academy Awards: LGBT in film protest

 Several days before the ceremony, LGBT activist groups such as Queer Nation and Out in Film announced plans to stage a protest outside the Dorothy Chandler Pavilion.
 The organizations were voicing their complaints regarding derogatory and unflattering portrayals of homosexuals in film such as The Silence of the Lambs, JFK, and the upcoming film Basic Instinct.
 Queer Nation spokesman Rick Wilson said that the demonstrators "would stop cars from getting to the Oscars.
 It'll be a stall-in".
 Wilson also announced plans to disrupt the proceedings inside the theater.
 In response, producer Gil Cates stated, "Anyone can protest about anything they want outside the show."
 But he said that the standard, "generic response" to something happening during the ceremony on camera, "would be to cut to a commercial."
 Moreover, Academy spokesman Bob Werden reiterated that while security plans would not be as stringent as the previous year, firemen and police officers would be on hand in case of fallout from the protests.

 On the day of the telecast, several protesters carried various signs that contained statements such as "Stop Hollywood's Homophobia" and "Hollywood Stop Censoring Our True Queer Lives."
 One man who had purchased tickets to the ceremony yelled statistics regarding AIDS in protest as John Candy was introducing a Best Song performance.
-The protester was immediately escorted out by security without any arrests, nor were his remarks heard during the broadcast.
+Without making any arrests or having his comments heard during the broadcast, security immediately escorted the protester out.